 - Do not disable the A/C system.
-It is used to cool the high voltage traction battery (HVTB). - Before placing the vehicle in a paint booth, make sure that the high-voltage traction battery (HVTB) is not installed in the vehicle.
+The high voltage traction battery (HVTB) cooling system uses the cabin air to cool the HVTB. - Before placing the vehicle in a paint booth, make sure that the high-voltage traction battery (HVTB) is not installed in the vehicle.
 High paint booth temperatures may damage the HVTB. - Place the service disconnect plug into the SERVICING SHIPPING position while carrying out any vehicle modifications.
 If the service disconnect plug is left out and placed on the bench or toolbox, dirt or other contaminants may enter the HVTB, which can cause damage.